O’Melveny Worldwide

 Private Practice Experience

-• Representing one of the largest digital-assets trading platforms in enforcement investigations by the Securities and Exchange Commission into potential registration violations
+• Represented one of the largest digital-assets trading platforms in enforcement investigations by the Securities and Exchange Commission into potential registration violations

-• Advising digital-assets trading platforms and digital-assets project teams on potential legal and regulatory issues
+• Advised digital-assets trading platforms and digital-assets project teams on potential legal and regulatory issues

-• Representing digital-assets project teams in investigations by DOJ, SEC and state financial services regulators
+• Represented digital-assets project teams in investigations by DOJ, SEC and state financial services regulators

 • Represented a US bank in FINRA investigation into business referral practices of investment adviser affiliate; FINRA closed matter with no action taken